cumuluskarim/demo_api/README.md

-The application is spring boot application.
+This application is spring boot application.
 I have used in memory h2 database to store orders in database.

-#run application
+#Run application
 mvn spring-boot:run

-#access
+#Access
 localhost:8080